AdrianSzklarski/Phone-Number-Finder/README.md

 </ul>

 ## Use of the programme:
 <p>The number of random numbers is limited, you can change this parameter in app.py / index.
 User sends query if given number is on the page and gets answer.
-The basic task is to work with Flask, while the frontend I made is to allow the user to ask for the phone number, not the purpose of the website itself, hence its functionality and scalability has been limited. n</p>
+The basic task is to work with Flask, while the frontend I made is to allow the user to ask for the phone number, not the purpose of the website itself, hence its functionality and scalability has been limited.</p>

 ## Author:
 Programme code written by A.Szklarski 12.2021r.